nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L2 - The Persistence Project We’re Building.md

 Welcome to a new lesson out of Learn Spring Data.
 In this lesson, we’ll set up our project and create the domain entities that we’ll use throughout our course.

-The relevant module you need to import when you're working with this lesson is: [persistence-project](https://github.com/Baeldung/learn-spring-data/tree/module1/persistence-project)
+The relevant module for this lesson is: [persistence-project](https://github.com/nbicocchi/spring-boot-course/tree/module5/persistence-project)

-**This lesson only needs a single reference codebase, so there is no end version of the project.**

 ## Setting up the Project